 ii.
-Deliver the full Western Access ImprovementsScheme, including the Western Access Route, between Martin Drive and A34 Foregate Street, the Northern Access Improvements-scheme and the Eastern Access Improvements, from Beaconside to St Thomas' Lane.'
-Phase 1 of the Eastern Distributor Road from Weston Road / Beaconside to Baswich Lane road bridge at St Thomas'; (MM22)
+Deliver the full Western Access Improvement Scheme, the Northern Access Improvement scheme and Phase 1 of the Eastern Distributor Road from Weston Road / Beaconside to Baswich Lane road bridge at St Thomas';

 iii.
 Extend existing and create new, cycle and walking paths, as an integral part of new developments in the town;